WordPress/gutenberg/packages/components/src/tree-grid/README.md

 ## Development guidelines

 `TreeGrid`, `TreeGridRow`, and `TreeGridCell` are components used to create a tree hierarchy.
-They're not visually styled components, but instead help with adding keyboard navigation and roving tab index behaviors to tree grid structures.
+They're not visually styled components, but instead help with adding keyboard navigation and roving tabindex behaviors to tree grid structures.

 A tree grid is a hierarchical 2 dimensional UI component, for example it could be used to implement a file system browser.